What is a Franchise Tax?

 The states might levy the tax based on the following methods:

 #1 – Business Profit Margin Method

-Under this levy type, the profit margin is calculated first by subtracting the costs and expenses from the revenue of the corporation and multiplying the margin by a percentage of business done in that state.
-For example, if a corporation does only 70% of its business in that state then tax will be calculated on a 70% margin.
+Under this, the profit margin is calculated first by subtracting costs and expenses from the corporation’s revenue and multiplying the margin by a percentage of business done in that state.
+For example, if a corporation does only 70% of its business in that state, then tax will be calculated on a 70% margin.
 For a corporation that operates entirely in the state will pay franchise tax on 100% of profits.
 The margin calculated is then taxed as per applicable tax rates of the state.

 #2 – Authorized Shares Method

 The tax is calculated by multiplying the total number of authorized shares the company has as per its charter by the tax prescribed per share.

 Let us understand the above methods by way of examples.